-The presence of family is a recurring theme throughout the novel.
-When I say family, I don’t mean family as the government census bureau would suggest.
+Family is a recurring theme throughout the novel, and when I say family I don’t mean family as suggested by the government census bureau.
 In this novel Bernard talks of a family with respect to, how he coined it “mentee’s” or mentors throughout his life.
-From neighbourhood overseers, to adopted pastors found through travels, and other saints found along the way.
+From neighbourhood overseers, to adopted pastors found through travels, and other gifts from god found along the way.
 In a lot of ways this book unraveled much like the film A Guide To Recognizing Your Saints.
-You are born into your immediate family, and the majority of the time they want nothing but the best for you.
-However; there are times when the responsibility is thrust upon you to recognize the positive influences and the way in which they can guide you in achieving your dreams.
+You are born into your family, and the majority of the time they want nothing but the best for you.
+However; there are times when the responsibility is yours to recognize the positive influences and the way in which they can guide you in achieving your dreams.

 The author does a great job of utilizing a conversational tone throughout the book.
 He manages to inform the reader of the various intricacies while living within his troubled childhood environment.
 The initial narrative seems to come through the eyes of the child at the time the events are unfolding.
 There is no implication by me that the style is amateurish I am saying that it sounds as if Bernard at that space in time is speaking to you.
-There are moments of present age where Bernard reflects on the past with insightful commentaries, but for the most part it is spoken from the youngsters narrative.
-One problem I had was the unnecessary presence of long-winded passages that stood out while reading.
-I understand the temptation to use more splashy type of vocabulary but if the tone is childlike with a playful,hopeful, and approachable type of tone then the presence of bigger words tend to lose their efficacy and purpose.
+There are moments at present age where Bernard reflects on the past with insightful commentary as well as analysis, but for the most part it is spoken from a youngster’s voice.
+One problem I had was the presence of long-winded passages that stood out while reading.
+I understand the temptation to use more splashy type of vocabulary but if the tone is childlike with a playful,hopeful, and approachable voice then the presence of polysyllables tend to lose their efficacy and purpose.
 As Bernard got older the presence of this type of vocabulary seemed more fitting and flowed more naturally as his passion for academia and literature evolved to a grander scale.

-Throughout my childhood I can justifiably say that I grew up without the presence of my father.
-He was around but it seemed that when not working he spent all of his free time with friends deep into the night.
-Like Bernard I remember the feeling being in bed that I was my family’s initial line of defense.
+Throughout my childhood I can justifiably say that the presence of my father was lacking.
+He was around but it seemed that when not working he spent most of his free time with friends deep into the night.
+Like Bernard I remember the feeling being in bed that I, my pre-teen self, was my family’s initial line of defense.
 I had my plan of action if some burglars/bad people broke into the home that was until my father got home and I could finally take a breath,get to bed and come to terms with the fact that my job as mother/brother/pet/baseball card protector was over.
 What a relief!!!
 During my formative years becoming a man without the emotional and physical presence of my dad was tough.
 While reading about Bernard’s issues with his father I really could relate and felt a certain kinship towards him, not just by the apparent reasons but more so in the way he handled situations emotionally with his father.